Back to articles list Articles Cookbook

 SQL is an easy-to-learn and powerful language.
 In this article, we showed 25 examples of advanced SQL queries.
 All of them can be explained in about 5 minutes, showing that SQL is an accessible language even when you need to do complex reports or queries.

-If you want to continue learning SQL, I suggest our advanced SQL courses: Window Functions course, Recursive Queries, and GROUP BY Extensions in SQL.
+If you want to continue learning SQL, I suggest our Advanced SQL track.
+The track contains Window Functions course, Recursive Queries, and GROUP BY Extensions in SQL.
 All of them cover complex areas of the SQL language in simple words and with plenty of examples.
-Discover how you practice advanced SQL with our platform.
-Increase your skill and invest in yourself with SQL!
+Sign up today for free!